 Kathryn Nickischer Friel, LPC, NCC

 Kathryn is a Licensed Professional Counselor (LPC) in the state of Pennsylvania and a Nationally Board-Certified Counselor (NCC.)
 She has a BA from Marywood University, and a MS in Clinical Health Counseling from Philadelphia College of Osteopathic Medicine (PCOM.)
-Kathryn worked as a family-based therapist for Northwestern Human Services (NHS) until 2012, when she started working in private practice, for both Olivewood Counseling and The Center for Integrative Psychotherapy.
+Kathryn has owned and operated Nickischer & Associates since 2015.

-In 2015, Kathryn opened her own private practice in Palmerton, PA.
-Since then, she has expanded her practice to three locations.
-In June of 2017, Kathryn was selected by Lehigh Valley Business as one of the 40 Under 40, an award that honors business professionals who have achieved entrepreneurial success while also contributing back to the community.
-In July of 2017, Kathryn was selected for inclusion in the WHO WHO'S Top Doctors Honors Edition.
+In June of 2017, Kathryn was selected by Lehigh Valley Business as one of the 40 Under 40, an award that honors business professionals who have achieved entrepreneurial success while also contributing to the success of the community.

 Rachel Little, LCSW

-Rachel offers Cognitive Behavioral Therapy, Holistic and Humanistic integrated approaches towards treatment for adults, families, couples, as well as adolescents.
+Rachel utilizes clinical approaches based upon the practices of Cognitive Behavioral Therapy, Emotional Focused Therapy, and Humanistic perspectives.
+As a Certified Integrative Mental Health Professional, she also offers Holistic framework based upon nutrition and integrative practices.
+Rachel works with adults, families, couples, as well as adolescents.
 Her specialty areas include Depression, Generalized Anxiety, relationship issues between heterosexual and LGBTQ couples, and Adjustment Disorder.
-She also has experience working with individuals who have PTSD, Aspergers Disorder, and adolescents struggling with mood disorders.
-Rachel offers empathetic support in teaching valuable coping skills that can be utilized during the toughest of times.
-Rachel is objective and non-judgemental in her approach to therapy, and truly enjoys the client-therapist relationship.
+She also has experience working with individuals who have PTSD, Autism Spectrum Disorder, and adolescents struggling with mood disorders.

 Roslyn Birnbaum, LPC